-J. Temporary Use of E and P Waste (Produced Water, Rainwater, Drilling, Workover, Completion and Stimulation Fluids) for Hydraulic Fracture Stimulation of the Haynesville Shale Zone 1.
-Produced water, rainwater, drilling, workover, completion and stimulation fluids generated at a wellsite (originating wellsite) that are classified as E and P Waste may be transported offsite for use in hydraulic fracture stimulation operations of the Haynesville Shale Zone at another wellsite (receiving wellsite) provided that the following conditions are met.
+J. Temporary Use of E and P Waste (Produced Water, Rainwater, Drilling, Workover, Completion and Stimulation Fluids) for Hydraulic Fracture a.
+The originating wellsite and the receiving wellsite must have the same operator of record.

+1. Produced water, rainwater, drilling, workover, completion and stimulation fluids generated at a wellsite (originating wellsite) that are classified as E and P waste may be transported offsite for use in hydraulic fracture stimulation operations at another wellsite (receiving wellsite) provided that the following conditions are met.